Why You’re Not Getting Paid For Tax Advice

 Tax compliance, advice & consultancy

 Tax advice should be treated the same as any other service.
 It needs clearly defined service levels, outlining who the level of service is suitable for and why.
-Then it can be priced accordingly.
+Then it can priced accordingly.

-To do this, the thing to understand first is that tax services for clients are broken down into three areas:
+To do this, the thing to understand first, is that tax services for clients are broken down into three areas:

 Most accountants will have a tax compliance service that is priced or built into their packaged services; with tax advice delivered and charged for ad-hoc, based-on situations that arise.

 Tax consultancy though?
 This is a bit of an unknown.
 It’s where most of the value sits but it hasn’t been defined as a consistent and repeatable service before.
-There is no universally used system for, reviewing a client’s overall affairs & motives and applying tax legislation to their situation, to see where they may benefit from advice retrospectively, presently, and in the future.
+There is no universally used system for, reviewing a client’s overall affairs & motives and applying tax legislation to their situation, to see where they may benefit from advice retrospectively, presently and in the future.

 Until now.